Omega-Numworks/Omega-Guide/docs/unlock/n0110-is-locked.md

 #### Section I - Epsilon Version check

-1. Power on your device
+1. Power on your device.
-2. Go in the settings app
+2. Go in the Settings app.
-3. Go in "about"
+3. Go in "About"
 4. Look at the "Software version" or "Epsilon version" field.
 5. This is your Epsilon version.

 #### Section II - Flash lock check

 1. Press the "6" key
-2. While pressing the "6" key, press the reset button at the back of the device.
+2. While pressing the "6" key, press the RESET button at the back of the device.

-If you see a screen like this one, you can proceed :
+If you see a screen like this one, you can proceed:

 ![Epsilon 16 bootloader](/img/e16bl.png)